 With this rule, consider your current income.
 Then, save to retire with an amount that would allow you to live off of 70% of your original income, for the remainder of your retirement.

-Do I Need $1 Million to Retire In Canada?
+Do I need $1 million to retire in Canada?

 A well-executed retirement plan creates a strategy to replace that lost income upon retirement so that you can still put a roof over your head and live your life.
 It’s all about understanding how much money you need for retirement and setting a plan to get there.

 Canadian Pension Plan (CPP)/Quebec Pension Plan (QPP)

-Old Age Security Pension (OAS)
+Old Age Security (OAS)

 Guaranteed Income Supplement (GIS)